-Is It OK To Switch From Grain-free To Regular Dog Food?
+Is It OK To Switch From Grain-Free To Regular Dog Food?
 (Answered!)

-Are you thinking about making the switch from grain-free to regular dog food?
-If so, you are not alone.
 Many pet owners are choosing to feed their dogs food with grains and there are plenty of good reasons for doing so.

-Is It OK To Switch From Grain-free To Regular Dog Food?
+Is It OK To Switch From Grain-Free to Regular Dog Food?

 Is It OK To Switch From Grain-free To Regular Dog Food

 Yes.
 It is ok to switch from grain-free to regular dog food.
 In fact, there are a few good reasons why you might want to make the switch.
 Overall, regular dog food is generally a better option than grain-free food.
-While there are some exceptions (such as dogs with allergies or sensitivities to grains), most dogs will do just fine on a regular diet.

 Dogs with certain health conditions and food sensitivities should be fed grain-free food.
 However, if your dog is perfectly healthy and has no sensitivities or allergies to grains, it is okay to switch back to regular dog food.